kartoza/miniSASS/docs/src/developer/sites.md

 #### Endpoint: `/sites/<site_id>/` (e.g., `https://{current_domain}/monitor/sites/1/`)

-any field can be updated on the site
+Any field can be updated on the site

 - **PUT METHOD**: Update details of a specific site by its ID.
   - Example Payload: